vessl-ai/examples/services/llm-summarizer-slackbot/README.md

-# Deploying a Summarizer Slackbot Using Llama3 and VESSL Serve
+# Deploying a Summarizer Slackbot Using Llama3 and VESSL Service
-This is an interactive example on how to build a Summarizer Slackbot using the open-source Llama3 model with VESSL Serve.
+This is an interactive example on how to build a Summarizer Slackbot using the open-source Llama3 model with VESSL Service.
 We will guide you step-by-step through the process of creating a server for Llama3 and launching the bot app itself.

 ## Create the App
 On [api.slack.com](https://api.slack.com/), create a new app called 'Summarizer' in your designated workspace.
 Configure the necessary scopes (such as **app_mentions:read**,**channels:history**, **channels:join**, **chat:write**, **im:history**, **remote_files:read**, **users:read**) under OAuth & Permissions and install the app.

 Take the Signing Secret and Bot User OAuth Token and save them somehwere secure, like the designated VESSL interface (Settings > Secrets)

-## Serve Llama3 Using VESSL Serve
+## Serve Llama3 Using VESSL Service
-We will now deploy a Llama3 server with VESSL Serve by following these steps.
+We will now deploy a Llama3 server with VESSL Service by following these steps.
 1. Clone the repository
 ```bash
    git clone https://github.com/vessl-ai/examples.git